TanvirOnGH/nixos-config/dontreademe.md

 ### Misc

-Also with others e.g. JSON: `builtins.fromJSON (builtins.readFile ./config.json);`.
+Possible to configure with others e.g. JSON: `builtins.fromJSON (builtins.readFile ./config.json);`.
 See configs directory.

 ## Compiling with LTO and PGO